James T. Godwin Memorial Scholarship

 High school senior, trade school, undergraduate or graduate

-This scholarship seeks to honor the life of James T. Godwin by sharing his encouragement of learning with others while supporting those affiliated with the military.
+This scholarship seeks to honor the life of James T. Godwin.

-Most importantly, James was a loving husband for over 61 years to Ruth Ann (Scheller) Godwin, a proud father to 6 children, and the best papa and great-grandpapa you could ask for.
-He was extremely proud of each member of his family and when he wasn’t bragging about one of their accomplishments or asking about his “grandbabies,” he would share stories from his time in the military.
+Most importantly, James was a loving husband for over 61 years to Ruth Ann, a proud father to 6 children, and the best papa and great grandpapa you could ask for.
+He was extremely proud of each member of his family and when he wasn’t bragging about one of their accomplishments or asking about his “grandbabies,” James would share stories from his time in the military.

 Any high school senior, trade school student or graduate who is the family member of a veteran or active-duty military member, may apply for this scholarship.

 James loved to tell stories!
-To apply please tell us a story about your military family member.
-It can be a fond or funny memory that you hold dear or can be a story about something they taught you
+To apply, please tell us a story about your military family member.
+It can be a fond memory, a funny story, or something they taught you.

 Selection Criteria: